garrandall/popular-music-data/tracks/tell-me-where-it-hurts-kathy-troccoli.md

 Tell me why you're feeling this way
 I hate to see you so down
 Oh, baby, is it your heart
-Ooh, breaking all in pieces
+Oh breaking all in pieces
 Making you cry
 Making you feel blue
 Is there anything I can do